Women's Australian rules football: Post World War II: Expansion and regular competition

 Calls were made for big VFL clubs, including reigning premiers Essendon, to field women's sides in 1947.
 That year a round-robin competition was held at Glenferrie Oval featuring VFL clubs, with South Melbourne, Footscray, Hawthorn and St Kilda competing in an all-female competition.
 The league competed through the 1950s and was actively promoted by Footscray VFL champions "Mr Football" Ted Whitten and Jack Collins.

 Regular girls football was also being played in North West Tasmania, with clubs in Ulverstone and Devonport playing in 1946.
 Tasmanian Football League clubs Launceston and Clarence added women's teams to the competition in 1947.
 Matches were also being played in the Wimmera-Mallee region of Victoria in towns such as Hopetoun, Lascelles and Camperdown.

 By 1947, the Adelaide women's competition had grown to seven teams.

 In 1953, a South Fremantle women's side took on and defeated Boans Limited at Perth Oval.

 In 1954, girls' football matches were held at Cobram.

 In 1959, a Victorian squad composed of Footscray players was defeated by a Tasmanian team.

 In 1967, a charity match was played in Regent's Park in London, between Aussie Girls and Wild Colonial Girls as a curtain raiser to a promotional men's match.

+In 1970 in Brisbane, Queensland, the Sherwood and Western Districts clubs began an annual women's competition which continued until 1985.
+The Mt Gravatt Football Club also had a dedicated women's team from 1973.

 1980s: The modern leagues emerge

 Beyond this and occasional matches over the years, women's football was rarely organised until the formation of the Victorian Women's Football League in 1981, with four teams competing at open level.
 With the West Australian Women's Football League's formation in 1988, followed by that of the South Australian Women's Football League in 1991, there were competitions in the three major states in the sport.
+A women's competition in Sydney began in 1999 and a QAFL Women's competition was formed in Brisbane in 2001, Queensland's first women's league after one off matches from as early as the 1970s.